robrix/Postmodern-Programming/Postmodern Programming.md

 They do not exist.
 They are unreal, unthings.

+This is what happens to you when you stare too long into the `void`.

 While `-firstObject` is an abstraction, it can be abstracted further.
 For example, we could generalize it to return the object at any in-bounds ordinal or nil: